rahuljha18101996/DotNetCoreWebApps/Readme.md

 Below are the Concrete Classes for IActionResult are:
 - ViewResult
-- PartialView
+- PartialViewResult
-- Json
+- JsonResult
-- File
+- FileResult
-- Redirect
+- RedirectResult
-- NotFound
+- ContentResult
 - EmptyResult
-- RedirectToAction
+- RedirectToActionResult
-- JavaScript
+- JavaScriptResult

 Shared Folder: